mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

 * Covariance is a measure of the relationship between two random variables and to what extent, they change together.
 The Pearson Correlation is just a covariance divided by the standard deviation of X and Y.

 ## Model Training
-.
-The two most common formats supported by the Amazon SageMaker built-in algorithms are CSV and recordIO-protobuf.
+* The two most common formats supported by the Amazon SageMaker built-in algorithms are CSV and recordIO-protobuf.
+* For Amazon SageMaker built-in algorithms, the label in your training dataset must be the first column on the left and your features should be to the right.
+Additionally, SageMaker requires that the CSV file have no header.
+However, some algorithms may not be able to work with training data in a data frame format.
+* Amazon SageMaker automatically performs some transformations on your data.
+If you’re using Python, we recommend you use those transformations; if you’re using a different language, we recommend you use protobuf definition file that we provide in the AWS documentation.